 Pros of WebRTC

-5. Bandwidth-efficient: Lastly, WebRTC is bandwidth-efficient, which means that it can work well even on slow internet connections.
+- Bandwidth-efficient: WebRTC is bandwidth-efficient, which means it can work well even on slow internet connections.

-Read more: if you are interested in going deeper on the topic, here is a deep dive into What is Network Bandwidth?
+- Read more: if you want to go deeper on the topic, here is a deep dive into What is Network Bandwidth?

 Cons of WebRTC